quote HEE facebook linkedin twitter bracketDetail search file-download keyboard-arrow-down keyboard-arrow-right close event-note

 You are here

-NHS England practice-based assessment strategy for 2025/26
+NHS England practice-based assessment strategy from 2025/26

-The NHS England practice-based assessment strategy (the Strategy) (Word document only, 318KB) the primary mechanism to support this.
+The NHS England practice-based assessment strategy (the Strategy) (Word document only, 436KB) is the primary mechanism to support this.
 It is compulsory that all foundation training sites in England use the strategy and associated E-Portfolio from the 2025/26 training programme onwards.
 It provides assurance that all foundation trainee pharmacists (trainees) are being assessed through a consistent approach across all sectors of practice in England.
 An executive summary (Word document only, 253KB) of the assessment strategy is also available.

 The strategy contains a framework of activities which trainees must complete using a range of evidence tools.
 Through completion of the activities, the trainee will generate evidence against the GPhC learning outcomes, and document this within the NHS England E-Portfolio.